oracle/dtrace-utils/doc/userguide/reference/dtrace_providers_dtrace.md

 }
 ```

-As with the `BEGIN` probe, no arguments are defined for the `END` probe.
-The context in which the `END` probe fires is arbitrary and can't be depended upon.
+As with the `dtrace:::BEGIN` probe, no arguments are defined for the `dtrace:::END` probe.
+The context in which the `dtrace:::END` probe fires is arbitrary and can't be depended upon.

 **Note:**

-The [`exit`](function_exit.md) function causes tracing to stop and the `END` probe to fire.
+The [`exit`](function_exit.md) function causes tracing to stop and the `dtrace:::END` probe to fire.
-However, a delay exists between the invocation of the `exit` function and when the `END` probe fires.
+However, a delay exists between the invocation of the `exit` function and when the `dtrace:::END` probe fires.
 During this delay, no further probes can fire.
-After a probe invokes the `exit` function, the `END` probe isn't fired until DTrace determines that `exit` has been called and stops tracing.
+After a probe invokes the `exit` function, the `dtrace:::END` probe isn't fired until DTrace determines that `exit` has been called and stops tracing.
 The rate at which the exit status is checked can be set by using `statusrate` option.

 ## ERROR Probe <a id="dt_ref_error_prov">

-The `ERROR` probe fires when a runtime error occurs during the processing of a clause for a DTrace probe.
+The `dtrace:::ERROR` probe fires when a runtime error occurs during the processing of a clause for a DTrace probe.

 When a runtime error occurs, DTrace doesn't process the rest of the clause that resulted in the error.
 If an ERROR probe is included in the script, it's triggered immediately.
 After the ERROR probe is processed, tracing continues.
 If you want a D runtime error to stop all further tracing, you must include an `exit()` action in the clause for the ERROR probe.

-In the following example, a clause attempts to dereference a `NULL` pointer and causes the `ERROR` probe to fire.
+In the following example, a clause attempts to dereference a `NULL` pointer and causes the `dtrace:::ERROR` probe to fire.
 Save it in a file named `error.d`:

 ```
 dtrace:::BEGIN